matths/lnsr/README.md

 ## Tests

 We have unit tests run with [node-tap][tap].
 To make middleware testing easier, we use [node-mocks-http] to mock Request and Response objects (mocked objects contain [express] like properties not needed for **lnsr**.
 Spying on callback execution is done with [sinon].
+And for code coverage we use [c8] because of `.mjs` files and ESM modules.

 ## Support